NVIDIA/ais-k8s/helm/README.md

 Note this chart only creates the secrets to be mounted by the targets.
 Extra environment variables can be provided through the values for the main AIS chart.

 For OCI, setting the `OCI_COMPARTMENT_OCID` variable is necessary to provide a default compartment.

+### PV Creation

+The AIS chart will include the create-pv sub-chart if the value is set for the environment: `ais-create-pv.enabled: true`.
+This will automatically create HostPath persistent volumes for each of the mountpaths for every target in the cluster.

+If you want to use an existing set of PVs, set `ais-create-pv.enabled: false`.
+You can also change the `storageClass` option to instruct AIS target pods to mount a different existing storage class.

 ### Install Charts